This blog may contain affiliate links. Read our disclosure policy for more info.

 There are some flatter trails suitable for a nice ride, or if you’re into it, there are some great downhill mountain biking trails too.
 Some of the most popular mountain biking trails in Jasper include:

-- Celestine Lake Trail – This trail is short at under 2km long, however it is considered more technical with some section being pretty muddy.
+• Celestine Lake Trail – This trail is short at under 2 km (1.2 mi) long, however, it is considered more technical with some sections being pretty muddy.
 It starts from the same parking lot as Snake Indian Falls.

-- Lake Edith Shoreline Loop – This is a nice flat, family-friendly trail located at Lake Edith just on the outskirts of Jasper town.
-It is 4.4km long, and if you want you can stop along the way and go for a swim since it follows the shoreline the entire way!
+• Lake Edith Shoreline Loop – This is a nice flat, family-friendly trail located at Lake Edith just on the outskirts of Jasper town.
+It is 4.4 km (2.7 mi) long, and if you want you can stop along the way and go for a swim since it follows the shoreline the entire way!

 The truth is that Jasper has tons of bike trails, too many to list here, so you can download bicycle guides online here.